-Our 2025 Summer Campaign has started!
+Our 2025 Summer Campaign has ended!

-About our billboard campaign:
+About our 2025 billboard campaign:

 ✊ 100% crowd-funded - you can see our budget and our fundraising progress